A Look Inside Your 1st Month of Training at eForce

 Understanding What Training For Performance Is & Isn’t

 While training can leave you sweaty, sore, tired or fatigued... these shouldn't be outcomes that are used to determine whether a workout was effective or not.
-In the same vein, neither should the duration of the session or how hard it felt.
+In the same vein, neither should the duration of the session nor how hard it felt.
 As stated above, our goal is for our athletes to THRIVE IN not SURVIVE IN our training.
 Workouts should be graded objectively on how much better you’re getting week to week and month to month in the exercises and qualities that are important and support improved athleticism.
-This is why we assess, track and retest sprints, jumps, throws and lifts often within our programs.
+This is why we assess, track and retest sprints, jumps, throws and often lifts within our programs.
 It is important to remember that hard work isn’t always meaningful and meaningful work isn’t always hard.

 Beginning Training With EForce